 While pond skimmers are designed to control floating debris, it is good practice to rake out fallen leaves, grass cuttings and other rubbish that falls into the water – all year round!
 This means that if the weather has been bad, for example if there’s been a particularly windy spell, or a lot of rain, then do a clean-up yourself.

-Don’t leave it for a whole season, because floating debris only floats for so long, and a skimmer won’t cope on its own.
+Don’t leave it for a whole season, because floating debris only floats for so long, and pond skimmers won’t cope on their own.